amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

               Flicker, it is 31.0 (exact term matching) to 33.6 (the results of learned GLoVE is not disclosed).

-- Semi-supervised training
+# Semi-supervised training
+- semi-supervised classification with graph convolutional networks
+    - arxiv, 2016, citation 4k+
 - Billion-scale semi-supervised learning for image classification
     - arxiv only 5/2019
     - key idea
         - train a classifier on the supervised data
         - propagate the labels on the unlabeld data
         - pre-train the student network on the propagated dataset
         - fine-tune on the supervised data
     - Comopared with Data Distillation: Towards Omni-Supervised Learning
         - the ref paper studied the approach on detection and keypoint detection, while this paper studies the approach on image classification.
         - the ref paper re-train on the mixed two dataset, while this paper seperates them into two stages: pre-train on the propagated data and then fine-tune on the labeled data
 - Data Distillation: Towards Omni-Supervised Learning
     - cvpr18
     - key idea
         - leverage the unlabeled data to help the supervised training
         - method
             - train a teacher network on the supervised data
             - propagate teh labels on the unlabeled data by multi transform inference
                 - multi transform inference means to do inference on multi form of the input, e.g. by multi scaling
                 - the label is hard label and teh threshold is set so that the average number of labels on unlabeled image is similar with that in labeled dataset.
             - re-train the model on the combined data from labeled dataset and the auto-labeled dataset.
     - experiments are on keypoint detection and object detection.
         - The gain for keypoint detection is large
         - teh gain on detection is around 1 point.

 # Data Augmentation
+- CutMix: Regularization Strategy to Train Strong Classifiers with Localizable Features
+    - iccv 2019
+    - idea is that combine two inputs by randomly 1) sampling a sub region and
+      2) fill this region with one image, 3) fill the regions outside the sub-region with the other image.
+- Randaugment: Practical data augmentation with a reduced search space
+    - arxiv 11/2019
+    - key idea
+        - the search space is composed of two parameters. one is the number of transformations, and the other is the strength.
+        - grid search to determine the parameters
+- adversarial autoaugment
+    - iclr 2020
+    - the idea is to have a policy network, which tries to maximize the loss of the target network.
+It is based on M augmented instances for each image, and make decisions to tune the policy network.
+    - resnet50, imagenet, -> 79%.
 - Fast AutoAugment
     - NIPs 2019
     - The key idea is to train a model without data augmentation first; and